Best Productivity Apps for Mac (2026)

 Do I need the Microsoft or Google ecosystem to make this work?

 Not entirely, but picking a lane helps.
-If your workplace runs on Microsoft 365, Word, Teams and Copilot will feel seamless together.
+If your workplace runs on Microsoft 365, Word, Teams and Copilot will work well together.
 If it runs on Google Workspace, Docs, Drive and Meet click into place instead.
 We happily mixed both, using Apple Mail and Calendar as neutral glue.
 Most people end up favoring whichever suite their colleagues already use, since collaboration is the whole point.

 Why use a Mac for these instead of my iPhone?